California State Landlord Tenant Laws

 • If the notice does not require payment in person, it must provide an account number in a financial institution into which the rental payment may be made or state that the tenant may pay under a previously established electronic funds transfer procedure.

-5. Landlord / Tenant Duties and Rights
+6. Landlord & Tenant Duties and Rights in California

 The Repair and Deduct Remedy